bonobonet/bonobonet.github.io/docs/daemon.md

 ## Server information

-You will now personalise the settings of this server by setting the _name_ of your server to the one you chose in the e-mail.
+You will now personalize the settings of this server by setting the _name_ of your server to the one you chose in the e-mail.
 Along with this a custom **short** description of your server, followed by the `sid` you were sent in the e-mail.